 Students identified as not making SAP will receive correspondence at their campus e-mail address.
 You have the right to appeal the decision by submitting a SAP Appeal Form.
 Generally, the SAP Appeals Committee will consider appeals that involve circumstances beyond your control that have had an impact on your academic performance.

 The appeal must include a narrative of the extenuating circumstances (e.g., you or an immediate family member suffered a serious illness or injury, death of a close relative, or separation or divorce) and a reasonable explanation of the expectation that the event/circumstances will not re-occur.
 You are required to attach pertinent documentation supporting your appeal, including your appeal letter and at least one piece of objective documentation.
-Furthermore, if you do not meet SAP after your financial aid probation semester, you are required to submit an academic plan to succeed in your program of study.
+Furthermore, you may be required to submit a Financial Aid Academic Plan to demonstrate that you will achieve SAP.
+Financial Aid Academic Plans are reviewed after every semester.
+Students who submit a Financial Aid Academic Plan are required to meet what is written in their plan to maintain eleigibility.

 SAP Appeal Deadline